scala/scala-lang/blog/_posts/2025-03-24-evolving-scala.md

 What long-standing annoyances can we fix today that we will be grateful to have fixed 5–10 years down the road?
 What features and conventions can we adopt from other languages, rather than re-inventing the wheel in our own idiosyncratic manner?

-## An Easier Language for Newcomers
+## An easier language for newcomers

 We believe Scala can be made easier for newcomers to pick up.
 All advanced Scala users were newcomers at some point.